OscarDCorbalan/Planticity/README.md

 ### Task 2: Implement Your Own Game - _DONE_

-Come up with a new game to implement!
+  * ~~**Create a game**: Come up with a new game to implement!
 This could be an advanced guessing game such as Hangman, or a simple two player game like Tic-Tac-Toe.
-We want you to be creative!
+We want you to be creative!~~
   * ~~**Score Keeping**: Define what a "score" for each game will be and keep this data in your database.
 You can record any other data that you think is interesting or relevant to your particular game.~~

 ### Task 3: Extend Your API - _CURRENT WORK_